eonil/libgit2-make-ios/README.md

 These stuffs required to use this script.

 1. Internet connection.
 2. Mac OS X or iOS SDK installation.
-Xcode required.
+This will give us Xcode and Git.
 3. *CMake*.
 I recommed [*Homebrew*](http://mxcl.github.com/homebrew/) to install this on Mac OS X. (`brew install cmake`)